pooya1361/makerspace/README.md

 * **MapStruct 1.6.2**: An annotation-based code generator that greatly simplifies the implementation of mapping interfaces between Java bean types (e.g., converting Entities to DTOs and vice-versa).
 Reduces manual mapping code and potential errors.
 * **SpringDoc OpenAPI 2.8.5 (Swagger UI)**: Automatically generates API documentation and provides an interactive UI for testing REST endpoints.
 Enhances API discoverability and simplifies collaboration.

+### Frontend (Next.js/React)

+* **Next.js 15**: A React framework for building full-stack web applications.
+Provides features like server-side rendering (SSR), static site generation (SSG), and API routes, optimizing performance and developer experience.
+* **React**: A declarative, component-based JavaScript library for building user interfaces.
+Simplifies the creation of interactive and reusable UI components.
+* **TypeScript**: A typed superset of JavaScript that compiles to plain JavaScript.
+Enhances code quality, readability, and maintainability by catching errors at compile time.
+* **Tailwind CSS**: A utility-first CSS framework.
+Enables rapid UI development by providing low-level utility classes directly in your JSX, reducing the need for custom CSS.
+* **Redux Toolkit (RTK)**: The official, opinionated, batteries-included toolset for efficient Redux development.
+Simplifies Redux setup and common tasks.
+* **RTK Query**: A powerful data fetching and caching tool built on top of Redux Toolkit.
+Greatly reduces boilerplate for API interactions, provides automatic caching, revalidation, and handles loading/error states.
+* **`cz.habarta.typescript-generator-maven-plugin`**: A Maven plugin used to automatically generate TypeScript interfaces (e.g., from Java DTOs).
+Ensures type safety and consistency between frontend and backend data models.

 ### Testing Framework

 * **JUnit 5**: Modern testing framework for Java applications with improved annotations, assertions, and test lifecycle management.